Authereum

 Should I be using the Authereum SDK or the Authereum web3 provider?

-We recommend using the Authereum web3 provider whereever possible.
+We recommend using the Authereum whereever possible.
 The Authereum web3 provider is essentially a wrapper aound the Authereum SDK.
 Most dapps are built using a web3 provider so using the Authereum web3 provider should work as a drop-in replacment for MetaMask.

 Can I use Authereum with ganache or local testrpc?